AFCAT 02/2026 Notification Released: Eligibility, Dates & Vacancy Details *[Application deadline extended to 21 June 2026]*

 Q1: Is this recruitment for permanent posts?

-The recruitment offers both Permanent Commission (PC) and Short Service Commission (SSC).
-PC is service until superannuation (retirement age), making it permanent.
-SSC is for a fixed tenure - 14 years for Flying Branch and 10 years for Ground Duty branches, extendable by 4 years.
-SSC may be converted to PC later based on service requirements, availability of vacancies, and merit, but it's not guaranteed.
+The recruitment offers Permanent Commission (PC) and Short Service Commission (SSC).
+PC provides service until retirement age.
+SSC is for a fixed tenure (10–14 years), which may be extended by 4 years.
+Conversion from SSC to PC is possible based on merit, vacancy availability, and service requirements, but it is not guaranteed.

 Q2: Can final year students apply?

-No. The notification requires completed graduation degrees.
-You must have your degree/provisional certificate at the time of application.
-Final year students awaiting results are not eligible for this recruitment cycle.
-Wait for the next cycle after completing your degree.
+No. Final year students awaiting results are not eligible for this recruitment cycle.

 Q3: Is work experience mandatory?